IPLIVECO/api_xtream_codes_api/README.md

  * Call to convert the M3U list to JSON: api.php?op=lists&username=username&password=password

- ## Make the calls through your browser by the URL you use there
+ ## Make the calls through your browser by the URL you use there:
  * Example: www.mydomain.com/api.php?op=epgfull&username=username&password=password

 ## Version 1.0
  * Need to Treat and Adapt Arrys and Values